han16/shengtonghan.github.io/_pages/others.md

  <span style="font-size:0.7em;">
  step 1: login to PI's [eRA Commons account](https://public.era.nih.gov/commons/public/login.do?TARGET=https%3A%2F%2Fpublic.era.nih.gov%2Fcommons%2FcommonsInit.do) to access the data <br>
  step 2: once you find the requested data, click download.
-There are several options, you may choose download to the local machine or HPC cluster which is preferred because the raw data is pretty big, (could be ~100G).
+There are several options, you may choose download to the local machine or HPC cluster which is preferred because the raw data even zipped is pretty big, (could be ~100G).
  </span>